HCDM/XRec/MTER/README.md

 The learned model parameters are stored in the folder 'results'.

-Please refer to our paper ['Explainable Recommendation via Multi-Task Learning in Opinionated Text Data'](https://dl.acm.org/citation.cfm?id=3210010) for more details.

 ## Citation
 If you find this useful for your reserach, please consider cite:
 ```